Geographical feature: Settlements

 A settlement is a permanent or temporary community in which people live.
 Settlements range in components from a small number of dwellings grouped together to the largest of cities with surrounding urbanized areas.
 Other landscape features such as roads, enclosures, field systems, boundary banks and ditches, ponds, parks and woods, mills, manor houses, moats, and churches may be considered part of a settlement.

 Administrative regions and other constructs

 These include social constructions that are created to administer and organize the land, people, and other spatially-relevant resources.
-Examples include governmental units such as a state, cadastral land parcels, mining claims, zoning partitions of a city, or a church parish.
+Examples are governmental units such as a state, cadastral land parcels, mining claims, zoning partitions of a city, and church parishes.
 There are also more informal social features, such as city neighbourhoods and other vernacular regions.
-These are purely conceptual entities established by edict or practice, although they may align with visible features (i.e. a river boundary), and may be subsequently manifested on the ground, such as by survey markers or fences.
+These are purely conceptual entities established by edict or practice, although they may align with visible features (e.g. a river boundary), and may be subsequently manifested on the ground, such as by survey markers or fences.